Cavs rally past Bulls 104-101, snap 6-game skid

+CHICAGO — Cleveland Cavaliers coach Larry Drew looked at a rare victory as a learning experience.

-CHICAGO — Jordan Clarkson and Alec Burks each scored 18 points, Cedi Osman added 17 and the Cleveland Cavaliers ended a six-game losing streak, rallying to beat the Chicago Bulls 104-101 on Sunday.
+Jordan Clarkson and Alec Burks each scored 18 points, Cedi Osman added 17 and the Cavaliers ended a six-game losing streak, rallying to beat the Chicago Bulls 104-101 on Sunday.

+“We haven’t been in that situation often,” Drew said.
+“But when we do get there, I think it is important moving forward that we learn how to play down the stretch, learn how to execute, we learn how to, defensively, get the stops that we need.”

 NBA-worst Cleveland improved to 10-41 after dropping 18 of 19.
 Matthew Dellavedova had 16 points, and Rodney Hood added 14.